ImageMagick/Usage-Markdown/canvas/index.md

 Note how I used a much longer graident to generate the smaller image.
 This improves the overall correctness of the result, especially as the image gets larger

-The closely related [Polar Distort](../distorts/#polar) can also generate such a gradient, but as it has a control over the exact position of the 'center' of the distortion you can ensure it correctly generates a odd pixel size polar gradient image.
+The closely related [Polar Distort](../distorts/#polar) can also generate such a gradient, but as it has a control over the exact position of the 'center' of the distortion you can ensure it correctly generates an odd pixel size polar gradient image.
 In this case a 75 pixel image (radius = '`36.5`' )

 ~~~